erabhinavtyagi/CDAC_Hyderabad_LAB_EXAM/README.md

 2. Create 3 realtime tasks each with the periodcity T1=1000ms, T2=2000ms, T3=5000ms.
 Also create use oneshot software timer to trigger a callback function from T3 after 10000ms.
 Priorities of Tasks T1,T2,T3 are 5,6,7 respectively.

+## IOT Hackathon

+Time limit: 48hours & using kits provided by CDAC only.
+No other components allowed.

+1. To design and develop "Smart Weather Monitoring System"
+2. To design and develop "Metal Detection System"
+3. To design and develop "Smart Home"

+## Data Structures & Algorithms

+1. Create a Linked List with data "4,6,7,8,9" and add 11 at the end.
+2. Program for insertion sort.
+3. Sort a Stack having values.
+    Input :  8 5 7 1 9 12 10